-There is also a new customer area which has been implemented in conjunction with the release of version 3 of the plugin.
-From the customer area users can download the plugin, access documentation & tutorials, and access the special resources section.
+There is also a new customer area that has been implemented in conjunction with the release of version 3 of the plugin.
+From the customer area, users can download the plugin, access documentation & tutorials, and access the special resources section.

 WP Mayor Verdict

 This is the best plugin I’ve found for importing large CSV files, I’ve used it successfully for client sites and we’ve had no problems at all.
 I would prefer if the plugin developer would adhere more closely to the WordPress UI, but there’s nothing major there and functionality-wise the plugin does the job it’s supposed to do.

 Don’t take my word for it though, see what Brad Williams (a WordPress veteran) had to say about WP All Import:

 At the end of the day, you should be the judge, so go ahead and download the free version of this plugin.
 If you like it and you need the Pro features, you’ll know what to expect when dropping coins for the $99 or $199 Pro versions.

 If you’re looking for the best CSV import plugin for WordPress, WP All Import is currently your top choice.